 Legal costs associated with probate are payable by the estate.
 It is of course true that the more costs an estate pays, the less that will be available for distribution to beneficiaries.
 We are therefore as cost conscious and commercially minded with probate and deceased estates as with any other matter.

 We charge for our legal work on a time basis in accordance with our legal services agreement.
 We will be able to provide you with an estimate of our costs once we understand what work is necessary.
 In our experience the cost of an application for probate starts at $3,500 plus the Supreme Court filing fee and GST.
 The Supreme Court filing fee is determined according to the gross value of the deceased estate as follows:

 |Estate value||Filing fee|

 Generally, we require payment of the filing fee in advance but we understand that payment of our fee may not always be possible until distribution of the deceased estate.

-Our probate lawyers are here to help you during this difficult time.
+Our probate, wills and estates lawyers are here to help you during this difficult time.
 Read our client reviews and then talk to us about your deceased estate and probate application matter on a no obligation basis.
 From disputing a Will after probate to testamentary trusts, our estate planning lawyers are also here to assist you.